Angular Forms – Template-driven and Reactive forms

 In this example:

-• We use the ngForm directive to create a form and ngModel directive to bind form controls to properties in the component class.
+directive to bind form controls to properties in the component class. - We use template-driven validation attributes like

 2. Reactive Forms: